Page loading ... Please wait.

 Printer Friendly Page

-Orange Pineapple Muffins taste of orange, pineapple, and pecans and the baked muffins, while still warm, are brushed with an orange glaze which keeps them shiny and moist.
-These are lovely little gems that are baked in miniature and I often serve them for dessert with a fruit salad but they are also perfect for breakfast with some yogurt and fresh berries.
+Orange Pineapple Muffins taste of orange, pineapple, and pecans and what makes these muffins extra special is that, while still warm, the tops of the muffins are brushed with an delicious orange glaze.
+This glaze not only adds flavor, but it also keeps the muffins wonderfully moist.
+These are lovely little gems that are baked in miniature and I often serve them for dessert with a fruit salad but they are also perfect for breakfast served alongside some yogurt and fresh fruit.

 There is a women's volunteer organization called the Junior League that produces excellent community cookbooks.
 Founded in 1901 the Junior League is committed to developing the potential of women and to helping their communities.
 One way they raise money is through community cookbooks, with each cookbook being a unique collection of recipes reflecting the personality of the place where it was written.
 You may wonder why I am talking about this organization.
 It is because over the years I have collected and subsequently cooked from many of these cookbooks.
-One favorite of mine is Portland's Palate which was produced by The Junior League of Portland Oregon and that is where I found this great recipe for Orange Pineapple Muffins that I especially like.
+One favorite of mine is Portland's Palate which was produced by The Junior League of Portland Oregon and that is where I found, and adapted, this great recipe for Orange Pineapple Muffins.

-In a separate bowl, whisk to combine, the flour, salt, and baking soda.
-Set aside.
+In a large bowl, whisk to combine, the flour, baking soda, baking powder, salt, and orange zest.

-In the bowl of your electric mixer, or with a hand mixer, cream the butter and sugar until light and fluffy (about 2 minutes).
+In the bowl of your electric mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter and sugar until light and fluffy (about 2 - 3 minutes).
 Add the egg and beat until incorporated.
-Scrape down the sides of the bowl and then beat in the sour cream, orange extract, and orange zest.
+Scrape down the sides of the bowl as needed.
+Then beat in the sour cream, and the orange and vanilla extracts.
 Add the flour mixture and beat just until incorporated.
-Fold in the toasted pecans and drained pineapple.
+Fold in the pineapple and chopped pecans.

-Spoon the batter into the prepared muffin tins.
-Bake for 15 to 20 minutes or until lightly browned and a toothpick inserted in the center of a muffin comes out clean.
+Using a small ice cream scoop or two spoons, fill the prepared muffin tins.
+Bake for about 13 to 16 minutes or until lightly browned and a toothpick inserted in the center of a muffin comes out clean.
 (Length of baking time will depend on the size and color of the muffin tins used, i.e. dark colored pans will cook the muffins faster than lighter colored pans.)

 Remove the muffins from the oven and place on a wire rack.
-While the muffins are still very warm, brush them with the orange glaze.
+While the muffins are still very warm, brush the tops with the orange glaze.
+The muffins can be covered and stored for two to three days, or they can be frozen.

 Orange Pineapple Muffins: